Threat-Informed Defense for the Financial Sector

 The adoption of AI into existing infrastructures introduces an expanded threat landscape and new, unique, vulnerabilities to organizations.

-Accelerate the development of MITRE ATLASTM to meet industry needs in AI Security, including incident sharing, identifying new threats to and from Generative AI, and mitigation strategies that are widely applicable across industry.
+Accelerate the development of MITRE ATLAS to meet industry needs in AI Security, including incident sharing, identifying new threats to and from Generative AI, and mitigation strategies that are widely applicable across industry.

 Secure organizations against the unique, emergent, attack surfaces that arise in complex AI- enabled systems.